 Specialty UNIV 1301 Sections

-Specialty sections of UNIV 1301 are tailored to the themes and experiences of select academic programs.
+Specialty sections of UNIV 1301 are tailored to the themes and experiences of select academic programs and are separate stand-alone sections not linked to learning community courses.
 A special section of UNIV 1301 has been reserved for students in the following groups:

-If you are in one of these groups, please register for the section listed above.
-In the case of the Pre-Vet UNIV 1301, please contact your Agricultural Science advisor or the Student Success Initiatives office to release a reserved seat for you to proceed with registration.
+If you are in one of these groups, please contact the Student Success Initiatives office to release a reserved seat for you to proceed with registration.

 Who Teaches it?

-UNIV 1301 is led by faculty, staff, and administrators who have a special interest in the success of freshman students.
+UNIV 1301 is led by faculty, staff, and administrators who have a special interest in the success of first-year students.

 Why Enroll in it?

-Nationally, students who actively take part in a freshman seminar course have higher GPA, higher retention rates at that college, and higher graduation rates.
+Most students who actively take part in a first-year seminar course have higher GPA, higher success rates in college, and higher graduation rates.
 Students will receive academic and personal survival tools, get a general orientation to the resources and services available at Sam Houston State University, get to know other students, receive personal attention, and have fun.
-UNIV 1301 is designed to help make the transition to college life a little easier.
+UNIV 1301 is designed to help make the transition to college life successful.